Ranked-choice voting in the United States: Bans on use

-As of June 2025, seventeen states prohibit ranked-choice voting.
+As of March 2026, nineteen states prohibit ranked-choice voting.

 On February 28, 2022, Tennessee became the first state to ban ranked choice voting state-wide.
 The sponsor of the bill, then Republican State Senator Brian Kelsey, said the ban was "a win for protecting election integrity and ensuring voter clarity at the ballot box."
 Florida quickly followed with a similar ban, when governor Ron DeSantis signed senate bill 524 into law on April 25.
 In spring of the following year, there was another string of bans in red states, with Idaho passing a ban on March 23, South Dakota on March 21, and Montana on April 26, 2023.
 Between April and June 2024, the use of RCV was banned statewide in Kentucky, Alabama, Mississippi, Louisiana, and Oklahoma.
 In November 2024, Missouri voters approved a ballot initiative that banned ranked choice voting.
 In the first half of 2025, five more states banned the practice: Arkansas, Kansas, North Dakota, West Virginia, and Wyoming.
+In 2026, two more states banned ranked choice voting: Indiana and Ohio.

 Repeals

 Between 1912 and 1930, limited forms of ranked-choice voting were implemented and subsequently repealed in Florida, Indiana, Maryland, Minnesota, and Wisconsin.
 In the 1970s, it was implemented in Ann Arbor, Michigan, but quickly repealed after only a single election.
 More recently, it was adopted and repealed in Pierce County, Washington (2006–2009); Burlington, Vermont (2005–2010); and Aspen, Colorado (2007–2010).
-It has since been reinstated in Burlington, and Ann Arbor residents voted to reinstate it as well, with that use likely needing approval from Michigan’s state legislature.
+It has since been reinstated in Burlington, and Ann Arbor residents voted to reinstate it as well, with that use likely needing approval from Michigan's state legislature.